Luis Montané Dardé: Second Pan-American Scientific Congress

 In 1914, the Government of the Republic of Cuba was invited by the U.S. Government to be officially represented at the Second Pan-American Scientific Congress which occurred in Washington, D.C.
 Dr. Montané was appointed to the Cuban representation by Cuban President Mario García Menocal as a delegate of the Havana University's Faculty of Sciences.
 On December 28, 1915, he acted as the chairman of the conference's anthropology proceedings held at the National Museum of Natural History.
 On January 3, 1916, he presented The Fossil Man of Cuba to the conference.

 He held his position as the university's professor of General and Legal anthropology until 1919.

-By 1922, Dr. Montané had conducted excavations in several caves of the island including Santiago and Puerto Príncipe and prepared a memoir on the subject.
+By 1922, Montané had conducted excavations in several caves of the island including Santiago and Puerto Príncipe and prepared a memoir on the subject.
 Many of these findings were showcased by the museum curator at the Museum of Anthropology at the University in Havana.

 Montané attended the proceedings of the 21st International Congress of Americanists held at The Hague in August 1924.